-When your website has been localised for another target country
+When your website has been localised for another target country.

-When your website shows poor conversion rate
+When your website has a poor conversion rate.

-Trust anchors vary from one country to another and depend on cultural references.
+Trust signals vary from one country to another and depend on cultural references.
 By conducting a linguistic and cultural audit you will be able to understand why your website converts into sales for some markets and not for others.